Brookfield BRP Holdings (Canada) Inc. 4.875% Perpetual Subordinated Notes research snapshot

 BEPI AI Stock Analysis

 BEPI AI stock analysis covers Brookfield BRP Holdings (Canada) Inc. 4.875% Perpetual Subordinated Notes, not Brookfield Renewable common units.
-The latest sourced close was $15.11 on June 30, 2026, versus $25 par, implying a 39.56% discount and an 8.07% simple current yield from the $1.21875 annual coupon.
+The latest sourced close was $16.10 on July 31, 2026, versus $25 par, implying a 35.60% discount and a 7.57% simple current yield from the $1.21875 annual coupon.
 The $260 million issue pays $0.3046875 per $25 note each quarter, has no fixed maturity, and may be redeemed at 100% of principal on or after December 9, 2026, subject to the note terms.
-The relevant BEPI AI stock forecast is therefore a rate, credit, liquidity, and call scenario range.
+Brookfield announced on July 21, 2026 that it plans to combine BEP and BEPC into one corporation, while stating that BEP preferred units and public debt will remain outstanding and unaffected.
+The relevant BEPI AI stock forecast is therefore a rate, credit, liquidity, call, and simplification scenario range.
 It is informational research, not investment advice.

 Current price